What should I bring?

 Calibers .270 and above recommended with bullet weights of 150 to 180 grains.
 The most important thing is confidence and accuracy.
 Having a large caliber gun you are afraid of is suboptimal relative to using a lower caliber gun you have confidence with.
 Be prepared to shoot up to 400 yards.
 Site your gun in at 2 inches high at 100 yards.
 Do not expect to site you rifle in when you arrive.

 Bows should have a draw weight of 50lbs or more.
 An experienced traditional shooter (recurve or longbow) with the self-control to keep shots under 30 yards can get away with a slightly lighter bow.
 Pack arrows in a hard container for pack-in.
-No cross-bows.
-Be accurate at 40 yards.
+Be accurate at a minimum of 40 yards.

 Muzzleloaders cannot have scopes.
 Minimum caliber for deer is .45, .50 for elk.
 Inline muzzleloaders are legal.